-INVESTMENT FUND MANAGEMENT-FINANCE 495
+INVESTMENT FUND MANAGEMENT-FINANCE 495 Contact: Dr. Ryan Farley - rfarley1@utk.edu

-Contact: Dr. Deborah Harrell-dgunthor@utk.edu

 Finance 495 (1-3 hours of finance elective credit) affords students an exciting opportunity to learn investments and portfolio management by managing real dollar portfolios of financial assets.
 Students selected not only learn the analytical and decision making tools needed in evaluating sound investment decisions but also see the results of their decisions compared to a designated benchmark like the S&P500.
 Communication and fiduciary reporting skills are developed via the preparation of performance reports and interactions with working investment professionals.
-For more information visit: www.finance.haslam.utk.edu
+For more information visit: https://haslam.utk.edu/finance

-FINANCIAL MANAGEMENT ASSOCIATION
+FINANCIAL MANAGEMENT ASSOCIATION Contact: Suzan Pavlis-smurphy@utk.edu

-Contact: Suzan Murphy-smurphy@utk.edu